 Eligibility for the program requires:

-- 3.5 GPA or better in the political science major and cumulatively at UCSB.
+- a minimum 3.3 cumulative UCSB GPA, and a 3.5 GPA or better in the political science major.

 - significant progress toward completion of the major (via completed upper division courses in political science) by the end of the winter quarter of the junior (3rd) year

-- PS 15 must be completed no later than the spring quarter of the junior (3rd) year.
+- PS 15 must be completed with a grade no lower than a B-, and no later than the spring quarter of the junior (3rd) year.

 All students in the major who meet these minimum requirements will receive an invitation to apply to the program early in the spring quarter.
-For more information about the department's honors program, please contact either Professor Lorraine McDonnell (Director of the Honors Program) or Dr. Alison Keleher (Undergraduate Program Coordinator).
+For more information about the department's honors program, please contact either Professor Heather Stoll (Director of the Honors Program) or Dr. Alison Keleher (Undergraduate Program Coordinator).

 How Your Units Can Be Allocated